 1 Tryon International Equestrian CenterMill SpringSee on map

 Open year-round, Tryon International Equestrian Center hosts a range of events including horse shows and competitions, a Saturday Night Lights series, Winterfest and concerts.
 Between events, shop at stores that offer clothing, classic jewelry, antique treasures and children's toys.
-If hunger strikes, enjoy a family meal at Roger’s Diner or the Pizza Oven – or choose a quiet evening for two at Blue Ginger Sushi & Noodles or Legends Grill.
-When the festivities are over, head straight to the on-site inn or cabins, or take a reasonable drive to the Lodge on Lake Lure.
-The equestrian world will converge when the FEI World Equestrian Games take place here Sept.
-11-23, 2018.
+If hunger strikes, enjoy a family meal at Roger’s Diner or Campagna Italian Cuisine – or choose a quiet evening for two at Blue Ginger Sushi or Legends Grille.
+When the festivities are over, head straight to the on-site inn or cabins.

 5 Omni Grove Park Inn

 This 100-plus-year-old historical attraction in the mountains offers you all of the conveniences and amenities imaginable without ever leaving the resort if you don’t want to – though nearby downtown Asheville is quite tempting.
 From the Donald Ross-designed golf course, championship tennis and a sprawling fitness complex to historical property tours, world-class dining, wild food foraging adventures, shopping and one of the top resort spas in North America, the Omni Grove Park Inn is steeped in Southern tradition and hospitality.
 At the end of the day, your room awaits, with lots of choices.

 6 Elkin Creek Vineyard